Finding joy in the trials of life – who does that?

 So back to the verse in James, finding joy in the trials of life is something I’m getting pretty practiced at.

-It would be easy to focus on the negative; at all I have lost because of my migraines.
+It would be easy to focus on the negative.
 So, I have to make it a point to look for the good.
 I have to be intentional about finding joy.

 3 Keys To Finding Joy In The Trials Of Life